jdp22/CP-Composer_final/Readme.md

 Codebase is complete but readme is under construction.
 Directly contact us if you are in hurry to use our codebase.

-## Quick Start
-We offer you a convenient and direct way to generate peptide using the ckpt we provided in `./checkpoint`.

 ## Setup

 ### Environment